FOREX-Dollar stabilises, Aussie up as emerging sell-off eases

 LONDON, Jan 28 The dollar regained a firmer footing against the yen on Tuesday as investors took a breather from a sell-off of stocks and emerging market assets that has driven money into traditional safe haven currencies.

-European shares bounced back after three days which have knocked 3.5 percent off the MSCI world stock index and hammered the developing world's more fragile economies including Turkey, Argentina and Ukraine.
+European shares opened higher after three days which have knocked 3.5 percent off the MSCI world stock index and hammered the developing world's more fragile economies including Turkey, Argentina and Ukraine.

 That has benefited the euro, dollar, yen and Swiss franc while hurting currencies more closely linked to commodity prices and growth in emerging markets like China, such as the Australian dollar.

-The Aussie, helped by an upbeat business survey, rose 0.7 percent against its U.S. counterpart on Tuesday.
+The Aussie, helped by an upbeat business survey, and the New Zealand dollar both recovered around 0.7 percent against their U.S. counterpart on Tuesday.

-The main factor halting the stocks sell-off, broadly a response to the prospect of tighter monetary policy in the developed world, were signs of a potential policy response from Turkey at an emergency central bank meeting set for 2200 GMT.
+The main factor halting the sell-off, broadly a response to the prospect of tighter monetary policy in the developed world, were signs of a potential policy response from Turkey at an emergency central bank meeting later on Tuesday.

 But with the U.S. Federal Reserve expected on Wednesday to signal it will continue to rein in its huge bond-buying programme this year, analysts said any respite may be brief.